Land and Environment Court

 When an expert accepts a brief, whether from the applicant or respondent, they will do so only if they consider there is merit in the case presented.
 As the appeal progresses, things may happen to cause that opinion to change, in part or whole: as examples, the ‘other side’s’ expert may present compelling new evidence or the applicant may amend the plans in order to ameliorate or remove an impact.
 Experts are bound by the Expert Witness Code of Conduct.
 A key requirement under this code is that an expert’s role is not to advocate for one or other ‘side’ but rather to assist the Court in reaching its decision.
 If the expert’s position changes, therefore, they are obliged to inform the Court.

-This sometimes means that you will hear an expert ‘on your side’ making concessions or giving evidence that you might personally be unhappy about.
+This sometimes means that you will hear an expert ‘on your side’ making concessions or give evidence that you might personally be unhappy about.
 For example, the council’s expert might agree that the impact of a development on your harbour ‘view’ is minor, when you think it’s significant.
 If the expert does this, it is because they have formed a professional opinion, based on expert knowledge and experience, that this concession should be made.
 The expert is obliged to give their independent opinion, not ‘go in to bat’ for the party who has engaged them.
+Bear in mind the commissioner will weigh up this evidence with what they have heard from other witnesses (including lay/community witnesses) and with what they have seen on site.

 There are usually many different facets to Land and Environment Court matters, and commonly experts for both ‘sides’ will make concessions, hence it is uncommon for any one concession to be determinative.
 Usually the Court will, after hearing all of the evidence, as well as submissions by the community, have the task of reaching a decision that achieves appropriate balance between the competing facts, opinions and expertise it has been presented with.